Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Equivalence of Estimators

 \subsection{Estimators of the ATE}

-The three estimators we consider are among the most popular when unconfoundedness is assumed to hold: IPW, AIPW, and IPWRA\@.
-As we are establishing algebraic equivalence, we do not impose assumptions beyond those needed for existence of the estimates for a given sample.
-This simply means the estimated propensity scores are strictly between zero and one for all $i$.
+The three estimators we consider are among the most popular alternatives to OLS estimation of an additive linear model when unconfoundedness is assumed to hold: IPW, AIPW, and IPWRA\@.
+As we establish algebraic equivalence, we do not impose assumptions beyond those necessary for the existence of estimates for a given sample.
+This simply means that the estimated propensity scores are strictly between zero and one for all $i$.

 The IPW estimator of $\tau _{ate}$ using the IPT weights is